govau/service-manual/content/content-strategy/removing-content/removal-plan/intro.md

 4. Implementation — the tasks to [responsibly remove content](../remove-content-from-web/).
 5. Schedule — so that all actions happen at the same time.

 In addition, you can negotiate standard removal periods for common types of content, such as media releases or industry notices.
-For example, you might only retain content for current year and previous two years, rather than build up a large backlog online.
+For example, you might only retain content for current year and previous 2 years, rather than build up a large backlog online.

 Publish content removal timeframes internally to help with initiating regular content reviews and negotiating removal periods.